stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 : A resource scheduler ranks jobs by priority for execution.
 Each job's priority in queue is determined by multiple factors, among which one being the user's fairshare score.
-A user's fairshare score is computed based on a target (the given portion of the resources that this user should be able to use) and the user's effetive usage, *ie* the amount of resources (s)he effectively used in the past.
+A user's fairshare score is computed based on a target (the given portion of the resources that this user should be able to use) and the user's effective usage, *ie* the amount of resources (s)he effectively used in the past.
 As a result, the more resources past jobs have used, the lower the priority of the next jobs will be.
 Past usage is computed based on a sliding window and progressively forgotten over time.
-This enables all users on a shared resource to get a fair portion of it for their own use, by giving higher priority to users who have been underserved in the past.
+This enables all users on a shared resource to get a fair portion of it for their own use, by giving higher priority to users who used fewer resources than their target in the past.

 ### FLOPS

 : Floating-point Operations Per Second (FLOPS) are a measure of computing performance, and represent the number of floating-point operations that a CPU can perform each second.
-Modern CPUs and GPUs are capable of doing TeraFLOPS (10^12 floating-point operations per second), depending on the precision of those operations (half-precision: 16 bits, single-precision: 32 bits,
+Modern CPUs and GPUs are capable of doing TFLOPs (10^12 floating-point operations per second), depending on the precision of those operations (half-precision: 16 bits, single-precision: 32 bits,
 double-precision: 64 bits).